Where do I find an ARC Application and why do I need one?

 The City of Hillsboro also has a mediation program that can help neighbors resolve disputes.

 The second Monday or Tuesday of each month.
-An announcement will be made via with website and on the mailboxes for the day, time, and place.
-The first 15 minutes of every meeting is an open discussion where you are welcome to share your ideas and concerns with the board.
+An announcement will be made via the website and on the mailboxes for the day, time, and place.
+The first 10 minutes of every meeting is an open discussion where you are welcome to share your ideas and concerns with the board.

 HOW CAN I HELP OUT and get involved?